 By 1913, the Dixons also leased office space to several other physicians.

 In the mid-1920s, the Dixons were joined by their daughter, Eleanor (Dixon) Booth, widow of Frederick O. Booth, and the Booths’ two children, Louise and Robert.
 In 1920, prior to Frederick Booth’s death, they had lived in Brookline.
 Eleanor Booth continued to live with her parents until about 1937, when she moved to Dover.
 Louise and Robert Booth continued to live with the Dixons at 232 Clarendon until the early 1940s.

-On June 17, 1943, 232 Clarendon was purchased from Sarah Dixon’s estate by a trust established by Mary Bryant (Pratt) Brandegee, the wife of real estate dealer Edward Deshon Brandegee, for the benefit of their children.
+On June 17, 1943, 232 Clarendon was purchased from Sarah Dixon’s estate by a trust established by Mary Bryant (Pratt) Brandegee, the wife of real estate investor Edward Deshon Brandegee, for the benefit of their children.
+They lived at Faulkner Farm in Brookline.
 The trust also owned 230 Clarendon.